CryptoDonkeyMiner/CryptoDonkeyMinersTuningTool/README.md

 My YouTube Channel: https://www.youtube.com/channel/UCXpeiHGQziOKLA1P1sGUFkA

-(You really need to check my YouTube out if you have a newer version LHR GPU, like the RTX 3070 LHR, new RTX 3060 TI and new RTX 3060, and want to mine ERGO)
+(You really need to check my YouTube out if you have a newer version LHR GPU, like the RTX 3070 LHR and RTX 3060 LHR V2, and want to mine ERGO)
+RTX 3060 LHR V2 mining ERGO 103 MH/s at 78 watts: https://youtu.be/yDbIE3XNs5Q
+RTX 3070 LHR mining ERGO 135 MH/s at 89 watts: https://youtu.be/A0uvAqr1d8U

 ## Options
 * **Coins**</br>